frostburn/hewmp/README.md

 Rests chain so `..` lasts twice as long as a single rest.

 ## Pedal
-To extend the duration of the last played note by one use the pedal symbol `!`.
+To extend the duration of the last played note (or rest) by one use the pedal symbol `!`.
 You can think of it as a loud rest that doesn't cut off the sound.
+To specify how much to extend the duration use `!` followed by a number inside square brackets.
 ```
 1 !
 6/5 3/2  $ The root note lasts twice as long as the other two
-1[+1] 6/5 3/2  $ The same
+1[!1] 6/5 3/2  $ The same
 ```
 Pedals chain so `!!` extends duration by two.
+Pedals also chain with rests so `1 !.!.` is a note of duration two followed by a rest of duration two followed by a rest.
+Consider it bad practice to extend rests with `!`.
+The proper spelling is `1 !...`.

 ## Soft pedal
-To only extend the playing duration of the last played note use the soft pedal symbol `-`.
-The corresponding symbol within square brackets is `~`.
+To only extend the playing duration of the last played note use the soft pedal symbol `~`.
 ```
-1 --  5/4 3/2  $ The root note rings throughout the whole arpeggio
+1 ~~  5/4 3/2  $ The root note rings throughout the whole arpeggio
 1[~2] 5/4 3/2  $ The same
 ```
+Soft pedal chains with plain pedals so `1 !~` is a note of duration three that takes up two units of time.

 ## Repeats
-To repeat the last note or pattern (useful with chords) use `R`.
+To repeat the last note or tuplet (useful with chords) use `R`.
 The pitch(es) will be the same but duration is reset to one.
 ```
 $ Repeats are not literal so these are the same note
 ~3/2[2] R
 ```
-Repeats chain with `!` so `R!` is the last pattern but of duration 2.
+Repeats chain with `!` so `R!` is the last note but of duration 2.

 ## Barlines
 Barlines `|` can be used to visually organize your music.
 They have no effect on the sound.